vkbo/novelWriter/CONTRIBUTING.md

 flake8 . --count --ignore E203,E221,E226,E241,E251,E261,E266,E302,E305 --max-line-length=99 --show-source --statistics
 ```

-Passing this check is required before contributuions are merged into the `main` branch.
+Passing this check is required before contributions are merged into the `main` branch.
 This is
 checked automatically when you make a pull request.
 You can run the `flake8` command locally to
 check beforehand.
 The full command will give you a detailed description of the code lines that do
 not conform to the standard.

 ## Ignored Errors

 Some errors are ignored in novelWriter, for various reasons.
-In addition, novelWriter sues camelCase
+In addition, novelWriter uses camelCase
 function and variable names due to this being the standard for the Qt libraries, and also because of
 the author's personal preferences.